AdminL3/Jugend-Forscht/Analysing/README.md

 # Analysing 🔎

-Analysing the data, which we collected in [Step 2: Data Collection](../data-collection/)
+Analysing the data, which we collected in [Step 1: Data Collection](../data-collection/)

-##### There are a lot of things you can analyse, but they all follow the same [Structure](#structure).

 ## Option 1: Wordcount (Article Length) 📏

 See [Wordcount - README](./Wordcount/)

 - Counting The Words
-- Visualizing them in a Graph
+- Saving them in a Database
 - Extracting longest articles
-- Getting Korrelation Koefficient

 ---